 By 1995, we once again started to feel the need to expand our facilities and the Architectural Task Force was formed, which later became the Campus Master Plan Committee.

 In 2000, a modular building was utilized as temporary classrooms while plans were developed, and funds were raised for our needed Sunday school space.
 Also, that year, the Good Shepherd Learning Center opened, a Christian-based daycare center providing a much-needed outreach to the community in the region.

 The 1884 Church was remodeled in 2003.
 On December 31, 2005, the new Parish Life Center was dedicated.
 The new expansion has provided us with new office space, classroom space, a new kitchen and a large multi-purpose room.

-Over the years St. Gabriel’s has been the home of Boy Scout Troops, Girl Scout Troops, AA groups, other Community groups, Hope Methodist Church, New Horizons Church, Heart’s Ablaze Fellowship Church, and Hopewell Love in the Name of Christ to name a few.
+Over the years St. Gabriel’s has been the home of Boy Scout Troops, Girl Scout Troops, AA groups, other Community groups, Hope Methodist Church, New Horizons Church, Heart’s Ablaze Fellowship Church, and Hopewell Love to name a few.
 St. Gabriel’s has also served as a “way” station for people in the discernment process on their way to ordained ministry.

 In preparation for the 300th Anniversary celebration, the Property Committee has worked to address the condition of the various buildings.

 The 1801 Chapel has received needed repairs, new paint inside and out, and a new HVAC system.
 The new system controls the interior environment, helping to keep the chapel in better condition, while providing a more comfortable experience for worshipers.

 The Rectory has received similar attention, getting needed internal and external repairs, new interior paint, a new furnace, a remodeled bathroom, and a new refrigerator.